rlpass/hello-world/README.md

 Hello all you fabulous folks!

-I'm getting rock this GitHub biz!
+I'm getting ready to rock this GitHub biz!